 You can use blackbox to map the files to specific notes if you want.
 Open the files as individual samples on blackbox and edit the Root Note on the Misc tab of the Parameters screen.
 Save the WAV file with the root note information.
-After you have done this for all of the files in the folder, use File-> Load All to load them all into a pad and you will hear that the notes are mapped accordingly.
+To save the WAV file, push Info on this pad to display the WAV form screen.
+Touch the WAV file name at the top of the screen, then touch File and Save.
+After you have done this for all of the files in the folder, use File-> Load All to load them all into a pad.
+Now when you play the pad chromatically you will hear this root note mapping in use.

-Because a multi-sample pad uses multiple samples, it is not possible to set start, length, loop start or loop end points for these pads.
+Because a multi-sample pad uses multiple WAV files, it is not possible to set start, length, loop start or loop end points for these pads.
 Therefore, it doesn't make sense to enable looping for these pads either.
 As a result, the POS and MISC tabs of the parameter page are not used when multiple samples are loaded in a pad.
 Only the standard Main, ADSR and MIDI parameters are supported for Multi-samples.